 Many people are petrified of spiders.
 There is actually a recognized phobia known as arachnophobia.
 And, these people want every sign of a spider in their living space removed.
 While, on the other hand, other citizens of the world are passionate about spiders and everything to do with arachnids.

 Spiders are arachnids.
 They belong to the same genus as daddy long legs, ticks, mites, and scorpions.
 Adult arachnids have four pairs, or eight, legs whereas insects only have six legs.
 All arachnids have segmented bodies, divided into two sections, and they each have a pair of pincers that can inject venom into their prey.

 Although most spiders have venom in their front pincers, they are not all poisonous to people.
 However, there are spiders like the Black Widow Spider that are incredibly poisonous and will kill an adult if enough poison is injected at the time the bite occurred.

 Consequently, this fact is the raison d’etre for calling in a St Louis spider exterminator to remove the spiders from your home.

 Keeping spiders out of your living space

 While it is not necessary to be petrified of spiders, it is also not a good idea to allow spiders to share your living space.
-Thus, once the spiders have been removed from your home, here are several tips to prevent a re-infestation from occurring:
+Thus, once the Pest Authority of Birmingham, or whichever company you might have called for help, have removed the spiders from your home, here are several tips to prevent a re-infestation from occurring:

 Keep your home clean and tidy